 The UWO Jazz Ensemble, directed by Marty Robinson, is the premiere jazz group and rehearses four times weekly and performs a minimum of two major concerts on campus each semester as well as occasional off-campus special events.
 In addition, the jazz ensemble travels to national jazz festivals and often tours regionally to high schools around Wisconsin.
 Several nationally known guest artists have appeared and/or worked with the UWO Jazz Ensemble in recent years:

-Scotty Barnhart, Derrick Gardner, John McNeil, Valery Ponomarev, Bobby Shew, Byron Stripling
+Scotty Barnhart, Derrick Gardner, Clay Jenkins, John McNeil, Valery Ponomarev, Bobby Shew, Byron Stripling